ninjahorn/FallingSandCPP/README.md

 - Performance improvements
   - The current implementation is not the most efficient
   - The simulation should also work for much larger grids
+- Option to rezise the window
+  - The grid should rezise with the window